Thu03Jan201912:00pm - 1:00pmOnline

 Thu21Feb201912:00pm - 1:00pmOnline

-Hi friends and welcome back!
-We hope you'll join us for another installment of our webinar series as we hear from Lisa Cummings, CEO and Founder of Lead Through Strengths, to learn how you can leverage your existing strengths to land the job you want.
+Lisa Cummings, CEO and Founder of Lead Through Strengths, will share how you can leverage your existing strengths to land the job you want.
 Lisa will not only help you identify your skills, but she will teach you how to turn those skills into marketable, sought-after traits in your industry of choice.

 You will learn:

-- how to pinpoint your strengths and main skills
+- how to pinpoint the strengths and skills you want to be known for

 48 hours prior to the event, HERdacity will e-mail a link to access the webinar via Zoom.